petergardfjall/dotfiles/cheat/sheets/network.cheat.md

 `-R` Specifies that the given port on the remote (server) host is to be forwarded to the given host and port on the local side.

+### tinyproxy
+`tinyproxy` is a lightweight http/https proxy daemon.
+It can be started (in foreground, `-d`) like so:

+    tinyproxy -d -c proxy.conf

+with a simple `proxy.conf` being:

+    User nobody
+    Group nogroup
+    # will bind to 0.0.0.0:8888
+    Port 8888
+    Listen 0.0.0.0
+    Timeout 600
+    MaxClients 100
+    LogLevel Info
+    Logfile "./tinyproxy.log"
+    PidFile "./tinyproxy.pid"

+    # Allowed destination ports (if none is specified, anyone is OK)
+    # ConnectPort 80
+    # ConnectPort 443

+    # Restrict allowed clients
+    # Allow 127.0.0.1
+    # Allow 192.168.0.1